 3. A degree doesn't guarantee a job

 One reason may be that the in-demand skills companies need are not what students study.
-Another reason is that graduates don’t have work experience.
+According to Springboard’s The State of the Workforce Skills Gap 2024(opens new window), companies most desire these skills:

-Internships may help, but many are unpaid and some employers don’t consider them work experience.
+Internships may help, but many are unpaid, and some employers don’t consider them work experience.
 This is why Multiverse apprenticeship programs combine learning with paid, on-the-job placements.
-Companies pay apprentices to work during the program, so they gain experience in their field while learning.
+Companies pay apprentices to work during the program so they gain experience in their field while learning.

 3. Most jobs don't require college degrees